-We consent to the use in this Registration Statement on Form S-1 of SeqLL Inc. of our report dated March 30, 2021, relating to the consolidated financial statements of SeqLL Inc., appearing in the Prospectus, which is part of this Registration Statement.
+We consent to the use in this Amendment No. 2 to the Registration Statement (No. 333-254886) on Form S-1 of SeqLL Inc. of our report dated March 30, 2021, relating to the consolidated financial statements of SeqLL Inc., appearing in the Prospectus, which is part of this Registration Statement.